stefan-kolb/nucleus/wiki/adapter_tests.md

 **Notes:**
 * You must be allowed to create at least 3 additional applications with your account, otherwise the quota restrictions will invalidate the test results.
 * A complete recording of a single vendor usually takes 5 up to 15 minutes.
-Openshift currently takes more than 30 minutes...
+Openshift currently takes more than 30 minutes.
-If you only require certain functionality to be tested (during development), make sure to comment out irrelevant sections in the `spec/adapter/support/shared_example_adapters_valid.rb` file.
+If you only require a certain functionality to be tested (during development), make sure to comment out irrelevant sections in the `spec/adapter/support/shared_example_adapters_valid.rb` file.
 * cloudControl requires you to change the application names if the previous recording was made within the last 2 days, otherwise if fails because the name is still locked.
 Change the name in the `spec/adapter/v1/cloud_control_spec.rb`.

 ### Missing or invalid VCR recording

-If the recorded cassette is invalid due to a recent change, the test that use this cassette are going to fail.
+If the recorded cassette is invalid due to a recent change, tests that use this cassette are going to fail.

 ### Sensitive data